swanny0819/python-gedcom/README.md

 ### Generating docs

 1. Run `pipenv install -d` to install normal and dev dependencies
-1. Run `pipenv run pdoc3 --html -o docs/ gedcom --force` to generate docs into the `docs/` directory
+1. Run `pipenv run pdoc3 --html -o docs/ python_gedcom_2 --force` to generate docs into the `docs/` directory

 > To develop docs run `pipenv run pdoc3 --http localhost:8000 gedcom`
 > to watch files and instantly see changes in your browser under http://localhost:8000.